 Fortunately the criticisms haven’t fallen on deaf ears, with the VP suggesting that Amazon might take a different approach in the future.

-“We certainly read everything that’s written from customers to journalists and take note, so might the second step be slightly different than our first step?
-Sure.
-I suspect that it will be,” said Amazon’s devices don.
+“We certainly read everything that’s written from customers to journalists and take note,

 He then went on to compare the Fire phone to other Amazon fare that saw similarly chilly public reception.